ShyamVallepu/AuthorizationAPI/README.md

 ## Authorization Service
 This service is responsible to provide login access to the application and provide security to it with the help of stateless authentication using JWT Tokens.

- 1.Open your spring boot application and run the service.
+ 1.Open your Visual Studio  and run the service.
  2. Open your browser and head to this URL - https://localhost:44365/swagger/index.html this will redirect you to Swagger UI where you can test the service.
  3. Select the authorization controller header
  4. **Login functionality**